Parachute Express

 Parachute Express was an American band of three California-based entertainers who performed, wrote, and produced music for children.
 Members were Stephen Michael Schwartz, Janice Hubbard, and Donny Becker.
-Parachute Express gained national prominence as recording artists for Gymboree Play & Music, Walt Disney Records, and Trio Lane Records.
-They sang the theme song to the popular television series Jay Jay the Jet Plane and have been seen on TV shows Nickelodeon's Nick Jr. Rocks and Disney's Kaleidoscope Concerts.
+The group gained national prominence as recording artists for Gymboree Play & Music, Walt Disney Records, and Trio Lane Records.
+Parachute Express sang the theme song to the popular television series Jay Jay the Jet Plane and have been seen on Nickelodeon's television shows Nick Jr. Rocks and Disney's Kaleidoscope Concerts.
 Their music was featured in over 550 Gymboree franchises throughout the world, as well as in preschools, daycare centers, and diverse informal education programs.
-Parachute Express created a total of twelve albums.
+Parachute Express created a total of 12 albums.

 History

 In the early 1990s, Parachute Express released six albums as part of Walt Disney Records’ Music Box Artist Series.
 In 1995, the trio formed its own label, Trio Lane Records.
 Many of their albums have won national awards including NAPPA awards, the Film Advisory Board Award, an Indie Award, a Toy of The Year Award, and several times the Parents' Choice Gold Award.

 Their long list of honors further included featured performers at the 42nd and 43rd Presidential Inaugural Festivities, performing their "poetic anthem" We The Children.
 This song was included in the Presidential library by then First Lady Hillary Clinton.
-They performed half a dozen times at the Annual Easter Egg Hunt on the lawn of the White House.
+Parachute Express performed half a dozen times at the Annual Easter Egg Hunt on the lawn of the White House.

 Their video Come Sing With Us! won the Parents Choice Video Award and an International Monitor Award.
-They have been voted "Best Group" by the American Academy of Children's Entertainment.
+Parachute Express have been voted "Best Group" by the American Academy of Children's Entertainment.
 In 2010 and 2011, Parachute Express toured China, performing in Nanjing, Shanghai, Beijing, Tianjin, Guangzhou, and Shenzhen.
 The group disbanded in late 2011.